Tecsmith/arduino-fan-control/README.md

 Fans are one of the most common methods for thermal management, but can also add significant power consumption and noise.
 Having a fan state/speed controlled by temperature levels can reduce these, but having the Arduino control these independantly adds complexity to the project.

-This project is a colection of modules that allow you to add fans to your Arduino project, and automate the fan speed/state by removing the requirement for the Arduino project to manage them in real-time, yet give you the ability to do so.
+This project is a collection of modules that allow you to add fans to your Arduino project, and automate the fan speed/state by removing the requirement for the Arduino project to manage them in real-time, yet give you the ability to do so.

 Features
 --------